luciotato/LiteScript/devel/source-v0.8/Producer_c.lite.md

             if methodName not in coreSupportedMethods and not allMethodNames.has(methodName) if allPropertyNames.has(methodName)
-                    .sayErr "A property '#{methodName}' is already defined.
+                    .sayErr "Ambiguity: A property '#{methodName}' is already defined.
 Cannot reuse the symbol for a method." allPropertyNames.get(methodName).sayErr "Definition of property '#{methodName}'."
                 else if methodName in coreSupportedProps
-                    .sayErr "A property '#{methodName}' is defined in core.
+                    .sayErr "Ambiguity: A property '#{methodName}' is defined in core.
 Cannot reuse the symbol for a method."

                 else
                     allMethodNames.set methodName, this